Walk into a supermarket and look at the laundry aisle.

 - Use whitespace strategically to create a sleek appearance.

-Minimalist designs not only look premium but also communicate professionalism.
+Minimalist design not only appears more premium but also communicates a stronger sense of brand professionalism.

 3. Neglecting Eco-Friendly Packaging